OVagamundo/Flashcard-Heroes/docs/Flashcard Heroes GDD.md

 11. Hero Unit
 The Hero Unit is the player's central character and a special, persistent GachaBallInstance for the duration of a run.
 Selection & Uniqueness: The player selects one Hero Unit at the start of a run from their unlocked pool of Heroes.
 Each Hero type has unique GachaBallData defining its:
-Distinct starting base_hp and base_pwr.
+-Distinct starting base_hp and base_pwr.
-One or more unique passive abilities or core mechanics that significantly influence playstyle.
+-One or more unique passive abilities or core mechanics that significantly influence playstyle.
-A specific item_slot_count (e.g., 5 generic item slots).
+-A specific item_slot_count (e.g., 5 generic item slots).
-A predefined starting set of GachaBallInstances that populate the initial RunInventory.
+-A predefined starting set of GachaBallInstances that populate the initial RunInventory.
 Persistence in Battle: The Hero Unit automatically participates in every battle of the run, starting in a designated position in the player's Lineup (e.g., backmost available slot).
 Run Lifeline: The Hero Unit's current_hp is the player's overall health for the run.
 If the Hero's current_hp reaches 0 (either in battle or due to events), the run ends.
 Restrictions:
-While the Hero Unit cannot be moved to the bench, it can be freely rearranged between slots within the Player Lineup during the Management Phase.
+-While the Hero Unit cannot be moved to the bench, it can be freely rearranged between slots within the Player Lineup during the Management Phase.
-Cannot be used as an ingredient in Merge operations.
+-Cannot be used as an ingredient in Merge operations.
-Cannot be sold or removed from the run via Shop services.
+-Cannot be sold or removed from the run via Shop services.
 Progression: The Hero Unit's base_hp or other base stats can be permanently upgraded for the current run through actions at Rest Sites ("Train & Enhance") or specific event outcomes.
 12. Trinkets
 Trinkets are special non-GachaBall entities that provide powerful, run-wide passive bonuses or modify core game mechanics.
 They are not Units or standard Items equipped in slots but rather global modifiers.
 Nature: Global passive effects active for the duration of the run once acquired.
 Acquisition:
-Typically awarded for defeating Mini-Bosses.
+-Typically awarded for defeating Mini-Bosses.
-Can be obtained as outcomes from special Event Nodes.
+-Can be obtained as outcomes from special Event Nodes.
-May be available as rare purchases in Shops or rewards from high-risk Rest Site gambles.
+-May be available as rare purchases in Shops or rewards from high-risk Rest Site gambles.
-New Trinket types are unlocked for future runs via Meta-Progression.
+-New Trinket types are unlocked for future runs via Meta-Progression.
 Limitations:
-A player can have a maximum of 5 active Trinkets at any one time.
+-A player can have a maximum of 5 active Trinkets at any one time.
-If a 6th Trinket is acquired, the player must choose one of their current 5 Trinkets to replace (the replaced Trinket is lost for the current run).
+-If a 6th Trinket is acquired, the player must choose one of their current 5 Trinkets to replace (the replaced Trinket is lost for the current run).
-Trinkets cannot be sold or directly removed by the player, only replaced.
+-Trinkets cannot be sold or directly removed by the player, only replaced.
 Effects: Trinket effects are diverse and can impact any aspect of the game:
-Resource generation (e.g., "Gain +1 Gacha Token per turn," "25% chance of getting an extra token per correct answer in the Flashcard Mini-Game").
+-Resource generation (e.g., "Gain +1 Gacha Token per turn," "25% chance of getting an extra token per correct answer in the Flashcard Mini-Game").
-GachaBall stats or abilities (e.g., "All Warrior GachaBalls gain +1 PWR," "Merged GachaBalls start gain +2 HP").
+-GachaBall stats or abilities (e.g., "All Warrior GachaBalls gain +1 PWR," "Merged GachaBalls start gain +2 HP").
-Gacha System (e.g., "25% chance to draw an extra GachaBall on every draw").
+-Gacha System (e.g., "25% chance to draw an extra GachaBall on every draw").
-Flashcard Mini-Game (e.g., "+2 seconds on Flashcard Mini-Game timer").
+-Flashcard Mini-Game (e.g., "+2 seconds on Flashcard Mini-Game timer").
-Battle mechanics (e.g., "Player team's first unit to act,  acts twice in a row in Combat Phase").
+-Battle mechanics (e.g., "Player team's first unit to act,  acts twice in a row in Combat Phase").
-Rarity/Power: Trinkets can have different rarities (Common, Uncommon, Rare, Legendary), influencing the magnitude or uniqueness of their effects.
+-Rarity/Power: Trinkets can have different rarities (Common, Uncommon, Rare, Legendary), influencing the magnitude or uniqueness of their effects.
-UI Display: Active Trinkets are displayed in the TopArea of the UI.
+-UI Display: Active Trinkets are displayed in the TopArea of the UI.
 Players can inspect them to see their effects.

 13. Node Types & Logic
 This section details the specific behaviors and interactions within each type of node the player can encounter on the path.
 13.1.
 Battle Node
 Behavioral Role: The primary source of combat encounters, GachaBall acquisition, and Gold.
 Sub-Types:
-Common Battle: Standard enemy encounters.
+-Common Battle: Standard enemy encounters.
-Elite Battle: More difficult encounters with stronger enemies and better rewards.
+-Elite Battle: More difficult encounters with stronger enemies and better rewards.
-Mini-Boss Battle: Mandatory encounters at progression milestones, featuring unique mechanics and rewarding Trinkets.
+-Mini-Boss Battle: Mandatory encounters at progression milestones, featuring unique mechanics and rewarding Trinkets.
-Final Boss Battle: The ultimate encounter of the run, unlocked after all Flashcards in the Main Deck have been introduced.
+-Final Boss Battle: The ultimate encounter of the run, unlocked after all Flashcards in the Main Deck have been introduced.
-Resolution: The node is resolved upon victory (leading to rewards) or defeat (leading to Game Over).
+-Resolution: The node is resolved upon victory (leading to rewards) or defeat (leading to Game Over).
 13.2.
 Shop Node
 Behavioral Role: An economic hub for spending Gold to strategically improve the RunInventory.
 Player Actions:
-Purchase GachaBallInstance: Buy specific GachaBallInstances from a randomly generated stock to add them to the RunInventory.
+-Purchase GachaBallInstance: Buy specific GachaBallInstances from a randomly generated stock to add them to the RunInventory.
-Reroll Shop Inventory: Pay Gold to generate a new set of GachaBallInstances for purchase.
+-Reroll Shop Inventory: Pay Gold to generate a new set of GachaBallInstances for purchase.
-Remove GachaBallInstance: Pay Gold to permanently remove a chosen GachaBallInstance from the RunInventory.
+-Remove GachaBallInstance: Pay Gold to permanently remove a chosen GachaBallInstance from the RunInventory.
-Transform GachaBallInstance: Pay Gold to replace a chosen GachaBallInstance with another random GachaBallInstance of the same tier.
+-Transform GachaBallInstance: Pay Gold to replace a chosen GachaBallInstance with another random GachaBallInstance of the same tier.
-Resolution: The node is resolved when the player chooses to leave the shop.
+-Resolution: The node is resolved when the player chooses to leave the shop.
 13.3.
 Event Node
 Behavioral Role: Presents narrative scenarios with choices that have risk/reward outcomes.
 Interaction: The player is presented with a text-based scenario and a set of choices usually involving a flashcard mini-game and gacha machines for the rewards.
 Potential Outcomes:
-Gain or lose resources (Gold, Hero HP).
+-Gain or lose resources (Gold, Hero HP).
-Acquire or lose a GachaBallInstance.
+-Acquire or lose a GachaBallInstance.
-Acquire a Trinket.
+-Acquire a Trinket.
-Initiate a special battle or challenge.
+-Initiate a special battle or challenge.
-Resolution: The node is resolved after the player makes a choice and its outcome is applied.
+-Resolution: The node is resolved after the player makes a choice and its outcome is applied.
 13.4.
 Rest Site Node
 Behavioral Role: A node for recovery and enhancement between battles.
 The player may only choose one action per visit.
 Player Actions:
-Rest & Recover: Initiates a Flashcard Mini-Game.
+-Rest & Recover: Initiates a Flashcard Mini-Game.
 Earned Gacha Tokens are used on a "Healing Gacha" to draw healing-effect GachaBallInstances that restore the Hero's HP.
-Train & Enhance: Initiates a Flashcard Mini-Game.
+-Train & Enhance: Initiates a Flashcard Mini-Game.
 Earned Gacha Tokens are used on a "Training Gacha" to draw GachaBallInstances that grant permanent stat upgrades to the Hero Unit for the current run.
-Gamble: The player pays Gold to initiate a Flashcard Mini-Game.
+-Gamble: The player pays Gold to initiate a Flashcard Mini-Game.
 Earned Gacha Tokens are used on a "Gambling Gacha" to draw prizes in gold gachaballs or negative outcomes like gold loss or useless or even harmful gachaballs.
-Resolution: The node is resolved after the player completes their chosen action.
+-Resolution: The node is resolved after the player completes their chosen action.
 13.5.
 Path Generation Logic
 Structure: The player is always presented with a choice of three nodes to advance.
 Procedural Generation: The types of nodes offered are determined by procedural rules.
 These rules weigh node types based on the current Day counter and player progression to ensure variety and a scaling challenge.
 Milestones:
-Mini-Boss nodes are guaranteed to appear upon reaching specific Flashcard Deck unlock milestones (e.g., every 20% of the Main Deck unlocked).
+-Mini-Boss nodes are guaranteed to appear upon reaching specific Flashcard Deck unlock milestones (e.g., every 20% of the Main Deck unlocked).
-The Final Boss node is guaranteed to appear only when 100% of the Main Deck has been unlocked.
+-The Final Boss node is guaranteed to appear only when 100% of the Main Deck has been unlocked.
 14. Status Effects
 Status Effects are temporary conditions applied to Unit GachaBallInstances during battle that have effects on them.
 Core Attributes:
-Name: The identifier for the effect (e.g., "Burn", "Weaken").
+-Name: The identifier for the effect (e.g., "Burn", "Weaken").
-Effect Logic: The mechanical function of the effect (e.g., deals damage equal to amount of stacks, reduces PWR by 50% while stacks last).
+-Effect Logic: The mechanical function of the effect (e.g., deals damage equal to amount of stacks, reduces PWR by 50% while stacks last).
-Duration: The number of turns the effect lasts.
+-Duration: The number of turns the effect lasts.
 Duration typically decays at the start or end of a turn.
 Some effects may last until a condition is met (e.g., Affected Unit is damaged).
-Stacks: Some effects can be applied multiple times, with stacks influencing potency and/or duration.
+-Stacks: Some effects can be applied multiple times, with stacks influencing potency and/or duration.
-Visual Indicator: A unique icon displayed on the affected Unit to communicate its state to the player with amount of stacks next to it.
+-Visual Indicator: A unique icon displayed on the affected Unit to communicate its state to the player with amount of stacks next to it.
 Example Status Effects:
-Burn: At the start of its turn, the affected unit takes damage equal to the amount of stacks.
+-Burn: At the start of its turn, the affected unit takes damage equal to the amount of stacks.
-Weaken: The affected unit's PWR is reduced by 50% while the effect lasts (stacks above 0).
+-Weaken: The affected unit's PWR is reduced by 50% while the effect lasts (stacks above 0).
 15. Progression Systems
 15.1.
 Difficulty Scaling (Run Progression)
 Difficulty scales primarily with the Day counter, which increases as the player resolves nodes.
 Encounter Budget System: Each Day is associated with a budget that funds enemy team strength.
 As the Day counter increases, so does the budget, resulting in:
-Increased base stats (HP, PWR) for enemy units.
+-Increased base stats (HP, PWR) for enemy units.
-More numerous or higher-tier enemy units in encounters.
+-More numerous or higher-tier enemy units in encounters.
-More or higher-tier items equipped on enemy units.
+-More or higher-tier items equipped on enemy units.
 Enemy Team Composition: Enemy teams are built from predefined templates that increase in complexity and strategic threat in later Days.
 Enemy Leaders: Special enemy-only Hero units with powerful, unique abilities designed to disrupt player strategies.
 The frequency and power of Enemy Leaders increase with the Day counter or Node Battle type, Elite Battles have a guaranteed Enemy Leaders that are only found in Elite Battles.
 Enemy Team Trinkets: Enemy teams may have passive effects similar to player Trinkets, increasing the challenge of the encounter and making every battle feel unique.
 Enemy teams can have up to 3 active Trinkets, displayed beneath their lineup.
 These Trinkets and their effects can be inspected by the player in the same manner as their own.
 15.2.
 Meta-Progression
 Meta-progression involves permanent unlocks that persist between runs, expanding the player's strategic options over time.
 Unlockable Content: Players can permanently unlock:
-New Hero Units.
+-New Hero Units.
-New Flashcard Decks.
+-New Flashcard Decks.
-New GachaBallDefinitions (Units and Items) to be added to the potential pool of rewards and shop offerings in future runs.
+-New GachaBallDefinitions (Units and Items) to be added to the potential pool of rewards and shop offerings in future runs.
-New Trinkets.
+-New Trinkets.
-New Merge Recipes.
+-New Merge Recipes.
 Unlock Mechanism & Achievements:
-Meta-progression is tied to an in-game Achievement system.
+-Meta-progression is tied to an in-game Achievement system.
 The "Achievements" screen, accessible from the Title Screen, lists all possible achievements.
 It will display both completed achievements and the specific requirements for any uncompleted achievements.
 This is the primary location where players can track what they need to do to unlock new Hero Units, Flashcard Decks, GachaBall Definitions, Trinkets, and Merge Recipes.

 The Codex (Reference Guide):
-The Codex, accessible from the in-game UI, serves as the player's reference guide to all content they have successfully unlocked.
+-The Codex, accessible from the in-game UI, serves as the player's reference guide to all content they have successfully unlocked.
 Its purpose is to help with strategic planning by allowing the player to review the details of known content.
 For example, it will function as a "Recipe Book," showing the specific ingredient-and-result combinations for all unlocked Merge Recipes.
 It does not display information on how to unlock new content.
 16. UI/UX Philosophy & Core Components
 16.1.
 Design Philosophy
 Target Platform: Designed for a 16:9 landscape aspect ratio, with controls and UI elements suitable for both PC (mouse) and mobile (touch).